zizhuspot/haojia/source/_posts/RecyclerView Optimization Practical Guide.md

   - RecyclerView
   - Android development

-description: RecyclerView is a frequently used component in Android development, which can help us display a large amount of data.
-However, if not properly optimized, RecyclerView may lead to problems such as insufficiently smooth UI and even memory leaks.
-Therefore, this article will introduce some optimization tips to help you use RecyclerView better.
+description: RecyclerView is a frequently used component in Android development, which can help us display a large amount of data, this article will introduce some optimization tips to help you use RecyclerView better.

 cover: https://s2.loli.net/2023/09/23/jZWpArfghJqYOUk.png